 Common Sleep Regression Timeline by Age

-Every child is different, both in development and personality, but there does seem to be a typical pattern that is followed when it comes to sleep regressions.
+Every child is different in how they develop and their personality traits.
+But there is a typical pattern that is followed when it comes to sleep regressions.

 Right around the 6-week mark, your baby is likely to go through another growth spurt.
 This can result in increased hunger, which means more waking during the night for feedings.